brandontanyu/ExchangeRate_Story_Telling_DataVisualization/README.md

 # EURO-DOLLAR EXCHANGE RATE FROM 1999 TO 2001

-  * We aim here at telling a story the changing event of exhange rate during the differnt presidential rules of the United state of America.
+  * We aim here at telling a story with the changing event of exhange rate during the differnt presidential rules of the United state of America.

   * The dataset we'll use describes Euro daily exchange rates between `1999 and 2021`.
 The euro `(symbolized with €)` is the official currency in most of the countries of the European Union